isabella232/rtos-docs-pr.es-es/rtos-docs/netx/netx-dhcp-client/chapter3.md

 ## <a name="nx_dhcp_create"></a>nx_dhcp_create

-Crea una instancia de DHCP
+Crea una instancia de DHCP.

 ### <a name="prototype"></a>Prototipo